hartwigmedical/hmftools/linx/README.md

 Argument | Description
 ---|---
-sample  | Required: Specific sample ID sv_vcf | Full path and filename for the SV VCF purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple. output_dir | Required: directory where all output files are written ref_genome_version | Defaults to version 37, valid values are 37 or 38 check_drivers | Run driver annotation logic
+sample  | Required: Specific sample ID purple_dir | Directory with sample data for structural variant VCF, copy number and purity data files as written by GRIDSS and Purple. sv_vcf | Full path and filename for the SV VCF, otherwill will use the Purple SV VCF (ie SAMPLE_ID.purple.vcf.gz) in the configured Purple directory output_dir | Required: directory where all output files are written ref_genome_version | Defaults to version 37, valid values are 37 or 38 check_drivers | Run driver annotation logic